 Current Role at Stanford

-Director of the Stanford Web Services team - a collaboration between IT Services and University Communications to provide web design and development services to Stanford University academic and administrative departments.
+Director of Stanford Web Services (SWS) in University IT.
+SWS provides web strategy, user experience research and design, development, and support services to Stanford University academic and administrative departments.

 Education & Certifications